 If $\theta>0$ (i.e., $n>0$), then the unstable locus is $(0,0,0,0,0)\times \CC$ and we have the GIT quotient $((\CC^5-\{(0,0,0,0,0)\})\times \CC)\GIT_{\theta} \CC^*\cong \cO_{\PP^4}(-5).$ When $\theta<0$, the unstable locus is $\CC^5\times \{0\}$ and the GIT quotient is $(\CC^5\times \CC^*)\GIT_{\theta}\CC^*\cong [\CC^5/\ZZ_5]$.
 This GLSM is supposed to be equivalent to the Gromov--Witten theory of the quintic 3-fold $X_5=\{ x^5_1+x^5_2+x^5_3+x^5_4+x^5_5=0\}$ in the chamber $\theta>0$ and FJRW-theory of the LG orbifold

 in the chamber $\theta<0$.
 Let us use this example to illustrate Fan--Jarvis--Ruan's algebraic GLSM theory.
 The geometric data for the above GLSM is

-satisfying certain stability condition where $\cC$ is a pre-stable curve and $\cL$ is a line bundle over $\cC$.
-For $\theta>0$, the stability condition implies that $(s_1, s_2, s_3, s_4, s_5)$ define a stable quasimap into $\PP^4$ and we obtain a variant of Chang--Li's p-field moduli space \cite{CL12}.
+satisfying a certain stability condition where $\cC$ is a pre-stable curve and $\cL$ is a line bundle over $\cC$.
+For $\theta>0$, the stability condition implies that $(s_1, s_2, s_3, s_4, s_5)$ define a stable quasimap into $\PP^4$ and we obtain a variant of Chang--Li's $p$-field moduli space \cite{CL12}.
 For $\theta<0$, the stability condition implies that the zeros of $p$ form an effective divisor $D$, and that $p$ defines a weighted 5-spin structure $\cL^5\cong \omega_{\log,\cC}(-D)$.
-In both cases, $\scrM^\theta$ is a DM-stack with two-term perfect obstruction theory and has a virtual cycle in the Chow group.
+In both cases, $\scrM$ is a DM-stack with two-term perfect obstruction theory and has a virtual cycle in the Chow group.
 However, it is not proper (compact).
-To obtain a virtual cycle which we can integrate, we use $\diff W$ to define a cosection
+To obtain a virtual cycle which we can integrate, (under the assumption that all insertions are of compact-type \footnote{We refer the reader to \cite{KiLi18P, CKL18P} for interesting new developments related to the more general broad insertions along the cosection approach.} ) we use $\diff W$ to define a cosection

-and apply Kiem---Li's cosection localization technique \cite{KiLi13} to define a localized virtual cycle $[\scrM]^\vir_\sigma$ with support on the \emph{compact} sub-locus $\scrM^\theta(\sigma)\subset \scrM^\theta$ satisfying the condition $(s_1, s_2, s_3, s_4, s_5, p)\in Crit_W$.
+and apply Kiem---Li's cosection localization technique \cite{KiLi13} to define a localized virtual cycle $[\scrM]^\vir_\sigma$ with support on the \emph{compact} sub-locus $\scrM(\sigma)\subset \scrM$ satisfying the condition $(s_1, s_2, s_3, s_4, s_5, p)\in Crit_W$.

 The above construction is beautiful.
 However, it is not directly useful for computational purposes.
 In many ways, we would like to have an alternative construction which is more friendly towards effective computation.
 To that end, we would like to avoid using a cosection.